-Disney’s streaming service which is called Disney Plus will finally be launching in the latter part of this year.
+Disney’s streaming service, Disney Plus, will finally be launching in the latter part of this year.
 According to its CEO Bob Iger, Disney Plus will contain “the entire Disney motion picture library.”
 Previously the Disney Vault had all the contents ever made by Disney.
 It means that the moment Disney Plus launches, it will end the era of the Disney Vault.
 Disney had cataloged all of their films, classics like Dumbo and Snow White and modern blockbuster hits like Frozen and Zootopia.
-However, previously these individual titles were available on home video for a limited period of time.
+However, these individual titles were previously available on home video for a limited time.
 Once the DVDs and Blu-ray have sold through, Disney stores them in their Vault until it’s time for them to release them again.

 Iger mentioned after an investor’s meeting held in St. Louis,